x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/use-rules-to-add-meetings.md

 > [!NOTE]
 > This article does not apply to standalone Exchange Online Protection (EOP) organizations.

-With the Direct to Calendar feature in Exchange Online, administrators can configure mail flow rules (also known as transport rules) that allow designated users to add meetings to calendars.
+With the Direct to Calendar feature in Exchange Online, admins can configure mail flow rules (also known as transport rules) that allow designated users to add meetings to calendars.
 The benefits of Direct to Calendar are:

 - The event is automatically added to the recipient's calendar without any action from them.
 If the user received the meeting invitation, it's on their calendar.
 - The sender doesn't need to deal with Out of Office or other unwanted response messages that result from sending meeting invitations to a large number of recipients.